top of page

 Section 1

-The nomination of candidates for officers and at-large members of the Board of Directors of the Texas Chapter shall be sent by the nomination form to the Nominating Committee.
+The nomination of candidates for officers and at-large members of the Board of Directors of the Texas Chapter shall be sent by the nomination form or packet to the Nominating Committee.
 A biographical résumé and statement prepared by or with the nominee's consent, on behalf of the nominee, indicating qualifications for the office sought, including the nominee's activities in multicultural education and communities, shall be submitted to the Committee.

 Section 2